iam-dasari/shell-script-for-devops/Linux_Commands.md

     - cut -d / -f 1  (-d means delimeter, -1f means 1st fragment, Use cut command, we have to calculate fragments manually )
 22. awk (to cut the string based on some delimiter but it’s automatic not manual and it is used to get the data  with column based)
     - awk -F “/” ‘{print $1F}’ ($NF means nth fragment or last fragment)
+23. When you run set -e in a Bash shell or script, you're enabling the errexit option, which means: set -e
+•	Bash will immediately exit if any command returns a non zero exit status, except in certain cases like command lists joined with && or ||, conditional parts of if, while, or until, and in all but the final element of a pipeline.
+•	If an ERR trap is defined with trap, it will be executed before the shell exits.
+•	By default, Bash continues execution after a failing command—making it easy to miss errors in production scripts.
+•	set -e enforces a fail-fast behaviour, akin to exceptions in higher‑level languages, improving script reliability.
+Best practices
+Use a stricter mode:
+set -euo pipefail
+-u: treat unset variables as errors
+-o pipefail: ensure the entire pipeline fails if any command in it fails Add -E for better trap inheritance: set -eE trap 'echo "Error occurred"; cleanup' ERR
+-E: ensures your ERR trap is inherited in subshells and command substitutions

 ```
 ### Troubleshooting steps
 ```